JTinglof/elf-files/README.md

 # Checksumming Elf Files

-Three programs that will generate a 32 bit checksum based on the content of an elf file.
+Three programs that will generate a 32 bit checksum based on the content of an Executable and Linkable Format (ELF) file.

 ## **Files Included:**